 It seemed to be enough of an answer for Wen Ning, who asked no more questions as they trotted away.

-He must be thinking of his sister, whose hard work Wei Wuxian had required extensively to repair the barriers broken by Jiang Cheng months ago.
-Few cultivators had the core strength that Jiang Cheng did, let alone enough of it to break through three layers of defenses alone, but the fact that he did had been enough to frighten her and all the omega who lived beyond those invisible walls.
+Wen Ning must be thinking of his sister, whose hard work Wei Wuxian had required extensively to repair the barriers broken by Jiang Cheng months ago.
+Few cultivators had the core strength that Jiang Cheng did, let alone enough of it to break through three layers of defenses alone, but the fact that he did had been enough to frighten her and all the kunze who lived beyond those invisible walls.
 They had all felt the clear air ripen with death, the ground shake, the crows hover in the distance as they had the one time Wei Wuxian had been absent from the Burial Mounds for over a week.
 The newest of them had not known how to react; those who had lived there for years remembered, and not even Wen Qing’s calm had been enough to quiet them before Wei Wuxian arrived.

 “I need to find a way to create more powerful barriers,” Wei Wuxian said when they reached a rocky path through the mountains.

 A short cliff of stone rose along the road they trod.
 Vegetation was sparse here, as though scorched by the sun, and the ground below the horses’ hooves was cracked and burned like in the Nightless City.
 It was only the beginning of spring, but already the day felt hot and bright.
 Not a cloud could be seen.
 The rivers they had passed on their way were thick with the melting of snow.

 “I need to make sure all of you can be safe even if I die.”

 “Master,” said Wen Ning in worry.
 “Master, you should rest.
 You shouldn’t say such things.”

 “It’s necessary,” Wei Wuxian told him, turning to look at him.
 Turning his back to the cliff along which they rode.
 “If I can’t make sure all of you remain out of harm’s way in my absence…”